malt-r/vulkanalia-tutorial/doc/vulkan.md

 - create command pool(s), which are used to allocate command buffers
 - specify the type of queue (by queue family index) to which the command buffers created from this pool will be submitted

+## create vertex buffer

+TODO

+- memory, that is used to upload vertex data from the CPU may not be the most optimal memory for the GPU to read from (that would be memory, which has the vk::MemoryPropertyFlags::DEVICE_LOCAL flag, but that is not accessible by the CPU for writes, if the GPU is a dedicated device)
+- solution: create two vertex buffers, one staging buffer, which will be written to by the CPU and the final vertex buffer in device local memory
+- this requires a buffer copy command, which in turn requires a queue family, which supports transfer operations (vk::QueueFlags::TRANSFER) - any queue with vk::QueueFlags::GRAPHICS or ::COMPUTE implicityly supports ::TRANSFER operations
+	- this could be a chance to practice using different queue families (one specifically for transfer operations)

 ## create command buffer(s)